Penthious/obsidian-dnd/2-Mechanics/CLI/bestiary/dragon/wyvern.md

 NoteIcon: monster
 BestiaryType: dragon
 SourceType: Bestiary
 BookSource: "Monster Manual p.
-303, Hoard of the Dragon Queen, Princes of the Apocalypse, Storm King's Thunder, Waterdeep: Dungeon of the Mad Mage, Baldur's Gate: Descent Into Avernus, Candlekeep Mysteries, Journeys through the Radiant Citadel.
+303, Hoard of the Dragon Queen, Princes of the Apocalypse, Storm King's Thunder, Waterdeep: Dungeon of the Mad Mage, Dragon of Icespire Peak, Baldur's Gate: Descent Into Avernus, Candlekeep Mysteries, Journeys through the Radiant Citadel.
 Available in the SRD and the Basic Rules."
 ---
 # [Wyvern](2-Mechanics/CLI/bestiary/dragon/wyvern.md)
 *Source: Monster Manual p.
-303, Hoard of the Dragon Queen, Princes of the Apocalypse, Storm King's Thunder, Waterdeep: Dungeon of the Mad Mage, Baldur's Gate: Descent Into Avernus, Candlekeep Mysteries, Journeys through the Radiant Citadel.
+303, Hoard of the Dragon Queen, Princes of the Apocalypse, Storm King's Thunder, Waterdeep: Dungeon of the Mad Mage, Dragon of Icespire Peak, Baldur's Gate: Descent Into Avernus, Candlekeep Mysteries, Journeys through the Radiant Citadel.
 Available in the SRD and the Basic Rules.*

 Travelers in the wild sometimes look to the skies to see the dark-winged shape of a wyvern carrying its prey.
 These cousins to the great dragons hunt the same tangled forests and caverns as their kin.
 Their appearance sends ripples of alarm through the borderlands of civilization.